 Anyone can catch TB by breathing in TB bacteria.
-These bacteria are in microscopic droplets in the air coughed out by people with TB in their lung.
-If you breathe in TB bacteria your immune system – your body’s natural defence - usually kills all the bacteria and you don’t get ill.
+These bacteria are in tiny droplets in the air coughed out by people with TB in their lung.
+In most people, if you breathe in TB bacteria your immune system – your body’s natural defence - will control most of the bacteria and you will not get ill.

-If you become ill, which can happen weeks, months or even years after you breathe in TB bacteria, this is called active TB.
+However, if you do become ill, which can happen weeks, months or even years after you breathe in TB bacteria, this is called active TB.

 In most people, the body's immune system controls the TB bacteria, which stay in the body at a low level.
 You won’t get ill and you’re not infectious.
 This is called latent TB.

 In about five to ten out of every 100 people with latent TB, the TB bacteria can start to multiply again or reactivate and lead to symptoms of active TB.